urmi-21/orfipy/README.md

 <p>
     <img src="https://raw.githubusercontent.com/urmi-21/orfipy/master/scripts/comparison.png" alt>
     <em>Comparison of orfipy features and performance with getorf and OrfM.
+Tools were run on different data and ORFs were output to both nucleotide and peptide Fasta files (fasta), only peptide Fasta (peptide) and BED (bed).
     For details see <a href=https://www.biorxiv.org/content/10.1101/2020.10.20.348052v1> preprint</a> and <a href=https://github.com/urmi-21/orfipy/tree/master/supplementary_data>SI</a></em>
 </p>